 Many other materials are susceptible to varying weather conditions, stains, limited design options, and constant upkeep.
 Fiberglass Polymer material offers an array of advantages making it the best column material choice for your home.
 For these reasons, FRP columns are the best selling column choice among our valued American Porch customers.

 Advantages of Fiberglass Polymer Column Material

-While wood columns are prone to insect damage and decay, our fiberglass columns are completely resistant to rot and destruction from pesky insects such as termites and carpenter ants.
+While wood columns are prone to insect damage and decay, our fiberglass columns are completely resistant to rot and destruction from pesky insects and mold.
 Each column is completely waterproof and nonporous, allowing them to be used as channels for plumbing and wiring.
 The constant care and maintenance that other columns require is nearly nonexistent with our columns.
 FRP columns are a great investment for not only your home, but also your peace of mind.

 If strength is what you need, look no further.
 Pound for pound, FRP is stronger than concrete, steel or aluminum.
 Depending upon what size you are interested in, our columns have concentric load bearing capacities ranging from 6,000 to 20,000 lbs.
 Their beauty and strength is not solely reserved for outdoor use.
 Many of our customers install FRP columns inside their homes as well.

 Most PVC, aluminum, and concrete columns don’t achieve a traditional look that adheres to classical architecture.
 We find that columns are often designed with a straight taper, however each of our FRP columns are designed with an architecturally correct entasis.
 A correct entasis provides an aesthetically pleasing look.
 Additional information and a great visual example describing entasis vs straight taper can be found here.